iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Resolvent Operators.md

 $$

 ---
 ### **Firmly Non-expansiveness of the Resolvent Operators**

 We discuss how the resolvent operator preserves some favorable properties of the original operator.
+See [Firmly Nonexpansive Operators](Firmly%20Nonexpansive%20Operators.md) for more information about firmly non-expansive operators.

 #### **Prop | Resolvent of Monotone Operators are Firmly non-expansive**